bevry/discourse-component-youtubetimestamps/README.md

 To prevent false positives (when the format of a timestamp is used for something that isn't timestamp related), the following format requirements apply:

--   Converted timestamps must be in a post that contains `my notes`
+-   Timestamps must be in a post that contains `my notes`
--   Converted timestamps must be in the format of `timestamp -` or `timestamp —`
+-   Timestamps must be in the format of `timestamp -` or `timestamp —`

 > If anyone can comment or pull request on how to make these requirements customisable, [let me know](https://github.com/bevry/discourse-component-youtubetimestamps/issues/1).